By Land Vehicle Through Poipet

 – If you are coming to Siem Reap from Thailand by bus you will most likely first pass through the Rong Klue market in the Aranyaphratet district of Thailand.
-This is a flea market that sells an eclectic variety of items, many of them used or copies of name brand items – things like sunglasses, clothing, and cheap imitation jewelry and watches.
-Poipet is the seedy border town that lies on the Cambodian side of the border.
-The reason you will pass through Rong Klue market and Poipet is that the main Cambodian road to Siem Reap begins in this town.
+This flea market sells an eclectic variety of items, many of them used or copies of name brand items – things like sunglasses, clothing, and cheap imitation jewelry and watches.
+Poipet is the very seedy border town that lies on the Cambodian side of the border.
+The reason one will pass through Rong Klue market and Poipet is that the primary highway to Siem Reap begins in this town.
 Be aware of pick pockets on both sides of the border – if you are alert and aware of your surroundings you almost guarantee that you will have no problem with these criminals.
 We have also heard first-hand reports of travelers being offered drinks in Poipet, drugged and then robbed.
 Don’t accept an invitation to someone’s home for drinks in this town.

 Before you actually enter Cambodia you will be approached by tour guides who will offer to “guide” you and provide transportation to Siem Reap.
 Your guess is as good as the next persons as to which tour guide to pick from.
 The guides will not let you tell them you want to travel alone – they will surround you until you pick one.
-One transportation company is Hangtap Tours – they offer mini buses and Pickup trucks.
-I used them for the ride from Poipet to Siem Reap which cost $10.
-However, with Sara Tours I only paid $4 for the return trip (their Phone Number is: (855) 12 833 252.
+One transportation company is Hangtap Tours – they offer mini buses and pickup trucks.
+We have used them for the ride from Poipet to Siem Reap – they tended to be a little more expensive then other tour operators.
+Sara Tours is an alternative; their phone is: (855) 12 833 252.

 Something to be careful of is what happened to me when using Hangtap tours.
 This company waited about 90 minutes to leave after I arrived and as a result we arrived in Siem Reap quite late and well after dark.
 They dropped us off at a hotel and told us it was unsafe to walk around at night and it would be best for us to stay at this hotel.
 Unfortunately it also happened to be raining.
 This is problem you might run into if you leave Poipet late in the day.